Navigation Path: Home > Research > Arizona HB2809 — Post‑Quantum Cybersecurity Requirements & Statewide Readiness (2026)

 • leadership in enterprise architecture and cross‑domain governance

-• deep experience in SOC design and operational architecture
+• deep experience in Security Operations Center (SOC) design and operational architecture

 • research leadership in statewide cybersecurity posture assessments